The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-A luxury hostel for the Feldhauschickens
+A luxury hotel for the Feldhauschickens

-New tunnel stove with tunnel stove dryer
+New tunnel kiln with tunnel kiln dryer

 1994